esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 ---

 ## Methods
-### 1. Data Collection
+### 1. Data Collection (Updated)

-- Extracted data from Wellfound startup pages.

-- Manually recorded structured fields (founder count, funding stage, etc.).
+For this project, I will collect data by web scraping publicly available startup profiles from Wellfound.
+Using Python (with libraries such as requests and BeautifulSoup or Scrapy), I will extract basic information about startups, including:
+- Number of founders
+- Total funding amount
+- Funding stage
+- Industry

+#### Scraping Steps

+- Gather a list of startup profile URLs from Wellfound’s search or listing pages.
+- Write a Python scraper to visit each profile and collect the data fields above.
-- Saved as .csv files for analysis.
+- Store the results in a CSV file for later analysis.

+#### Important Note

+- I will follow polite scraping practices (slow request rate, no heavy crawling).
+- I will only scrape publicly accessible information.
+- I will check and respect Wellfound’s Terms of Service when collecting data.

-### 2. Data Cleaning and Preparation
+### 2. Data Cleaning

-- Combined datasets (founders.csv, funding.csv, industry.csv) on startup_name.

-- Removed duplicates and startups with missing essential fields (e.g., num_founders).

-- Standardized funding_stage (e.g., unified “Series-A” and “Series A”).
+After scraping:
+- Remove duplicates or incomplete entries

-- Converted funding_amount to numeric (removing $, M, K symbols).
+- Convert funding amounts to numeric form

--Created additional columns:

-  startup_age = 2025 - founded_year

-  funding_log = log(funding_amount + 1) (to normalize skewed data).

-  WHAT DID YOU DO FOR MISSING DATA?
-  HOW DİD YOU GET DATA?
-WEB SCRAPING
+- Standardize categories (e.g., industry names, funding stages)
+- Calculate new variables such as, founder group (solo, two founders, more than two)

 ### 3. Exploratory Data Analysis (EDA) Pipeline

-- A more advanced and reproducible EDA pipeline will include:
+Methods Used

+Summary statistics (mean, median, counts)

+Visualizations (bar charts, boxplots)

+Simple statistical tests (e.g., correlations)

 #### 3.1 Descriptive Statistics